serenity-js/serenity-js/book/from-scripts-to-serenity/speaking-the-right-language.md

 _It is worth noting that the original Page Object Pattern was later [refined by Martin Fowler](http://martinfowler.com/bliki/Page Object.html), who proposed that instead of thinking of the entire application as a set of pages, each page should be considered in terms of smaller page objects or "widgets" that the page contained.
-The implementation below uses that refined version, as it makes it slighted slightly simpler._
+The implementation below uses that refined version, as it makes it slightly simpler._

 Let's refactor the code from the previous example using the Page Objects pattern: